NChang007/react-carousel/README.md

 ## Acknowledgements

 This Carousel component was developed using the Vite framework.
+I am also using react icons for the free icons

 If you have any questions or need further assistance, please feel free to reach out.